NHS in Gateshead

 Where to start?

-- NHS Choices - find your nearest Accident and Emergency department, GP, dentist or any other NHS service.
+- The NHS website - find your nearest Accident and Emergency department, GP, dentist or any other NHS service.

 Support in Gateshead